ebrahimmansur/my_first_demo_flutter_project/README.md

 # my_first_demo_flutter_project
-🔵 My first experience with flutter and widgets
+🔵 My first experience with flutter and its widgets